dotnet/AspNetCore.Docs/aspnet/identity/overview/getting-started/aspnet-identity-recommended-resources.md

 - For StackOverflow, use the tag [aspnet-identity](http://stackoverflow.com/questions/tagged/asp.net-identity)
 - For the ASP.NET forums, post to the [Security forum](https://forums.asp.net/25.aspx) and add **ASP.NET Identity** to the title.
-- [CodePlex hosting site for ASP.NET Identity](http://aspnetidentity.codeplex.com/)Get nightly builds, request features, open bugs.
+- [CodePlex hosting site for ASP.NET Identity](http://aspnetidentity.codeplex.com/) Get nightly builds, request features, open bugs.

 <a id="blog"></a>
 ## Blog posts on Identity